rhysr01/jobping.ai-V8/scripts/optimize-ai-matching-prompt.md

 ---

-**This optimization will make your AI matching 30-40% better by leveraging the pristine database you just built!** ğŸ¯
+**This optimization will make your AI matching 30-40% better by leveraging the pristine database you just built!** ¯